 Mt.
 Manabu can be found in Barangay Sta.
 Cruz, Sto.
 Tomas, Batangas.
 It is considered to be a minor climb with a difficulty of 2/9.
 It is what some climbers describe as a “pabebe climb”, meaning the hike is so easy it is perfect for beginners.
-The climb can be finished in more or less 2 hours depending on your pace.
-The total trail length is 4,738.2 meters.
-Let me be honest though, it wasn’t that easy given the muddy condition of the trail.
+The hike can be finished for more or less 2 hours depending on your pace.
+The total trail distance is 4,738.2 meters.

 Mt.
 Manabu Stations

 Mt.
 Manabu is especially crowded during the Lenten Season because of its 8 stations that are being used for the stations of the cross.
 This explains the large cross in the summit and the little crosses that you will find along the way.
 If you look at the map you will notice that the trail is shaped like a rosary.
 The summit is in Station 6.
 On your way down, you have the option to take the same path from whence you came or take the other path that leads to Stations 7 and 8.